Meridian Visiting Researcher Programme

 Accelerate your research

 Meridian provides an energetic and fast-paced environment for you to complete your research.
-Many visitors tell us they accomplish more here in a few months than in a year working alone.
+Visitors report accomplishing more in a few months here than a year of working independently.

 • Historic street with medieval architecture, stone buildings, church spire, parked bicycles and cars, trees, blue sky with clouds.